singnet/das-query-engine/docs/DAS-Overview.md

 local version is returned.

 Both engines use the __Cache__ in order to make queries involving a remote DAS faster.
-The DAS' cache is not exactly like a traditional memory or disc cache, where data is stored basically in the same way in both, the cache and the primary data repository, and queries are answered by searching the data in the former and then in the latter.
+The DAS' cache is not exactly like a traditional cache, where data is stored basically in the same way in both, the cache and the primary data repository, and queries are answered by searching the data in the former and then in the latter.
 The DAS's cache implements this functionality but it also sorts and partitions queries' results in such a way that the caller sees the most relevant results first.

 All the queries that return more than one atom, return an iterator to the results instead of the results themselves.
 This way only a subset of the